alxhill/alxhill.dev/topics/ai-ml.md

 Roughly reverse chronological dev-log of my journey trying to learn modern AI / ML topics.

+### 2022-11-12

+* Colab Pro is running out fast :(
+* Still mostly using instead of learning.
+But feels good to be iterating fast and producing something new.
+* Python is painful, but it's true that you really couldn't do this in Java - even though PyTorch supports Java and amazingly there's a [Java Kernel](https://github.com/frankfliu/IJava) for jupyter (but imagine doing every import by hand...).
+** Maybe that's just a tooling problem - IntelliJ Notebooks anyone?
+With Kotlin maybe?
 ### 2022-11-11

 * Bought Colab Pro only to try and make it run locally (update: only sorta worked so good thing I did)